About the Mary River Catchment

 In 1996, the MRCCC’s non regulatory and cooperative approach facilitated the development of the Mary Catchment Strategy, which outlined a suite of actions to improve catchment health.
 An implementation plan to carry out the works needed to achieve the actions outlined in the Catchment Strategy was published in 2002.
 The Mary River and Tributaries Rehabilitation Implementation Plan was subsequently published in 2002, prioritising river and stream reaches for rehabilitation investment.
 These documents outline a 50 year strategic vision and planning framework for creating a sustainable and productive future for the catchment and were developed in active partnership with the Queensland Government, local communities and industry.

-Since 1999, the MRCCC has facilitated the investment of over $17.2 million into the Mary Catchment economy, for the purpose of sustainable land and water management.
-Landholders undertaking MRCCC project work invariably multiply this investment fourfold.
+Since 1999, the MRCCC has facilitated the investment of over $27 million into the Mary Catchment economy, for the purpose of sustainable land and water management.
+Landholders undertaking MRCCC project work invariably multiply this investment significantly.

 Integrated Catchment Management